 Keep Taking Care of Your Skin

-Any grooming should be followed by a shower.
-That shower should be followed by the application of skincare products.
-For guys, that’s mostly Crop Preserver and Crop Reviver.
-But, there’s an important thing a lot of you oafs will get wrong.
-The skincare happens every day, whether you groom or not.
-Once it’s habit, razor burn will be a problem of the past.
-There’s an additional tool we haven’t mentioned yet: the Crop Mop.
+A shower should follow any grooming, the application of skincare products should follow that shower.
+For guys, that's mostly Crop Preserver and Crop Reviver.
+But, there's an important thing a lot of you oafs will get wrong.
+Skincare happens every day, whether you groom or not.
+Once it's a habit, razor burn will be a problem of the past.
+There's an additional tool we haven't mentioned yet: Crop Mop™ wipes.
 This is a friendly little wipe.
-It’s sized to fit in your wallet, and it’s designed to be a little pick me up while you’re on the go.
-The wipe has our special formulas, so if you’re having a particularly rough ball day, you can sneak into the bathroom, give yourself a little wipe, and return to your day feeling refreshed.
+It's sized to fit in your wallet, and it's designed to be a little pick-me-up while you're on the go.
+The wipe has our unique formulas, so if you're having a particularly rough ball day, you can sneak into the bathroom, give yourself a little wipe, and return to your day feeling refreshed.

 There it is.
 You have been granted the secret knowledge capable of defeating razor bumps forever.
 There's a final truth we haven't mentioned yet.
 Everyone is different.
 Some of you will get bumps no matter how hard you try.
 It's just how your body responds to shaving.
 It's ok to ditch the razor.
 We talked about those alternative methods for a reason.